No matter if you're a marketing veteran or you're only a few years in, it's more than likely you've heard the term "buyer persona."

 Without fully grasping your target audience, it'll be challenging to create value-packed content, sell products, and build a brand that resonates with who you're trying to reach.

 The number of buyer personas your brand has may vary depending on your products or services.
 The only magic number of personas is the one that is right for your business.
 Some marketers use buyer persona templates to ensure they're gathering the same information across each persona.

 To completely understand how buyer personas work in a marketing campaign planning context, let's look at an example.
 Let's say you're a CBD-infused beverage brand that sells primarily to Millennials and Gen Zers.

 One of your buyer personas might look like this:

-Based on Jade's behavior, she might be more receptive to a combination of email and SMS campaigns.
+Based on Jade's behavior, she might be more receptive to a combination of email and SMS marketing strategies

 Also, it makes sense to add a popup with recommendations based on her browser history or a "people also bought" section at the bottom of your product pages to increase your average order value.